 There you have it!
 Now you know what space planning is and why it can make such a practical – and personal – difference to how people use and interact within their home, workplace or facility.

 Want to learn more about how to actually put it into practice in your upcoming renovation or refurbishment project?
-We’re writing a PART TWO blog post that walks you through the steps of the space planning process and how an interior designer can guide you.
+Check out PART TWO of this blog, entitled How An Interior Designer Supports The Planning Process, that walks you through the steps of the space planning process and how an interior designer can guide you.